pradeep-r04/attendiq/README.md

 ## ▶️ Getting Started

-### 🔧 Install Requirements

-pip install -r requirements.txt

-📌 Notes
+## 📌 Notes
 Ensure your webcam is working properly.
 Press o to mark attendance after face is recognized.
 Each user is registered with exactly 5 face samples.
 Attendance records are saved in the Attendance/ folder, labeled by date.

-🙌 Acknowledgements
+## 🙌 Acknowledgements
 OpenCV – for real-time face detection
 scikit-learn – for implementing KNN classification
 Streamlit – for making the interface interactive
 Microsoft Speech API – for text-to-speech feature

-📜 License
+## 📜 License
 This project is for educational and personal use only.
 MIT License or other appropriate license can be added based on your preference.

-💡 Future Enhancements
+## 💡 Future Enhancements
 Database integration (e.g., SQLite or Firebase)
 Email/SMS notification support
 Admin login for secured access
 Attendance analytics dashboard